jupiter-project/jupiter/README.txt

 supported.

 The initialization takes a few seconds.
-When it is ready, you should see the message "Nxt server 1.x.x started successfully" in the console log.
+When it is ready, you should see the message "Jupiter server 1.x.x started successfully" in the console log.
 If run in desktop mode, a JavaFX window will open automatically.
-Otherwise, open a browser, without stopping the java process, and go to http://localhost:7876 , where the Nxt UI should now be available.
+Otherwise, open a browser, without stopping the java process, and go to http://localhost:7876 , where the Jupiter UI should now be available.

 To stop the application, type Ctrl-C inside the console window, or use the stop.sh script if started with start.sh.

-Warning: It is better to use only latin characters and no spaces in the path to the Nxt installation directory, as the use of special characters may result in permissions denied error in the browser, which is a known jetty issue.
+Warning: It is better to use only latin characters and no spaces in the path to the Jupiter installation directory, as the use of special characters may result in permissions denied error in the browser, which is a known jetty issue.